 Suffolk Litter Picking Events

-The Suffolk Waste Partnership is keen to support local community efforts to clean up towns, villages and countryside, to help make Suffolk the Greenest County by getting involved in a litter pick during 2017.
+The Suffolk Waste Partnership is keen to support local community efforts to clean up towns, villages and our countryside, to help make Suffolk the Greenest County by getting involved in a litter pick during 2018.

 Several groups across Suffolk are planning to give their neighbourhoods a spruce-up, and, it is hoped that with more groups and individuals taking part this year, a real difference can be made.

-A litter pick is not only good for the community, it’s a great way to get out and about, improves habitats and removes potential hazards for wildlife and makes our county somewhere visitors will want to return to.
+A litter pick not improves the look of an area, it’s a great way to get out and about, meet like-minded members of your local community, improve habitats and remove potential hazards for wildlife, and makes our county somewhere visitors will want to return to.

 Check out the calendar below for local events (if you want to see a full list of events click on the 'Agenda' tab):